Skip to content

 In order to make this happen, I will need to design a board to host the microcontroller and the connections necessary to receive the input and provide the appropriate output.
 Using the above list of materials, I have made a sketch of the initial concept of the board design.

 In parallel with the conceptualizing of the board, I have also been thinking about the global structure of this project.
 I searched for an example of the globe I envisioned while I ordered a life ring to hold it in the center…I’m sure you noticed the life ring in the W6 User Empathy section ;) The life ring was in my mind’s eye, but making/designing the globe was a challenge.
 So I used the internet to search in Thingiverse.com for “sphere clear pla” because that was what I wanted and the material I intended to use.
 I got some really cool results, but the best was the Phillips Hue Globe Diffuser.
 THAT IS IT!
 I can work with that!
 So I researched a little bit.
 Turns out the author, ApatheticEnthusiasts (Robert Barton), did some research too.
-He summarized as, “This is a remix using parts from two things: Bottom and Top” Eventually, I ended up with Fusion 360 design files and the method of designing exactly what I need.
+He summarized as, “This is a remix using parts from two things: Bottom and Top.”
+Eventually, I ended up with Fusion 360 design files from Abditus2 called the Sensor Sphere Box and the method of designing exactly what I need.

 This is the image of the design process, complete with the steps in Fusion 360.